 The chapel itself is nestled into the cliff at the bottom of some steep and slippery steps; you have to enter the chapel to come out the other side.
 There isn’t really any beach area here beyond the steps as it is mostly rocky; there were what looked like caves to explore, but having seen two people slip on the way across, we decided against wandering any further.

 Legend has it that there are more steps going down to the chapel than there are going back up; we didn’t read about this until after our visit, so have a go count them for yourself and let us know if the legend is actually true.
 The view at the top of the steps is quite spectacular; looking down on the chapel and out to sea, framed by the surrounding cliffs on either side, it really is something quite special.

 Saint Govan is said to be a 6th-century Irish monk or abbot; many stories have been handed down over the years about who he really was.
 Some say he is not actually he but she, and then others say the name Govan is actually Gawain, but it is not entirely clear.

 The legend has it that Govan was running away from someone and had hidden himself away in the rocks; the rocks were said to have closed like a cocoon surrounding him so that he wouldn’t be discovered.

 Another story is that he was hiding out from pirates who wanted to steal the bell he used as a call to prayer, and the final one was that pirates had planned to kidnap him and hold him for ransom, so he hid away in the rocks.
 Whatever the reason, the monk decided to stay put, and the tiny 18×12 chapel became his home.

-There are two wells at St Govan, one inside and one outside, both long dried up, but one of them is said to have had healing properties, and people would come from miles around to pay pilgrimage to experience those healing properties.
+In St. Govan, there are two wells—one inside and one outside—both of which have long since dried up, but one of them is rumored to have had healing properties, and people would travel great distances to make pilgrimages there in order to benefit from them.